-The job of filling the old Gorman’s grocery store in the Tillman Center may be a little more difficult if the County Commission listen to the recommendation of the Gardnerville Ranchos General Improvement District board of trustees.
+GARDNERVILLE RANCHOS - The job of filling the old Gorman's grocery store in the Tillman Center may be a little more difficult if the county commission listens to Gardnerville Ranchos General Improvement District board recommendations.

-The board voted against supporting a zone change for the Tillman Center Wednesday night.
+The district board voted last week against supporting a zone change for the Tillman Center.
 Board members Beverly Page, Bruce Nystrom and Dewey Jay sided with a Page motion not to support a zone change.
 Al Wagner voted against the motion and Victor Hyden abstained.

 Wagner had tried to make a motion stating trustees supported a zone change to tourist commercial, but on the condition a casino is not put into the old grocery store, but was told he cannot make conditions like that and withdrew his motion.